-This study shows that Gipr^{-/-} mice are no longer protected from the adverse effects of a HFD in early adulthood when this diet was applied during pregnancy (IU) and lactation (L).
-The phenotypic alterations were evident by increased adiposity, enlarged adipocytes, impaired glucose tolerance and increased pro-inflammatory gene expression in adipose tissue in KO H-C-H compared to KO C-C-H mice.
-KO H-C-H mice behaved like WT mice on a normal chow during IU/L and exposed to a HFD later in life.
-Mechanistically, this phenotype is most likely due to central inhibition of phosphatidylinositol 3-kinase causing decreased insulin sensitivity in the hypothalamus and to decreased peripheral fatty acid oxidation in skeletal muscle.
-Moreover, our study suggests that alterations in DNA-methylation might be at least partially responsible for the changes in energy consumption.
-WT mice on HFD during IU/L and re-exposed to this diet later in life (WT H-C-H) showed a similar metabolic phenotype like WT C-C-H. Results are shown in Supplementary Figures 6-11).
+This study shows that $Gipr^{-/-}$ mice are no longer protected from the adverse effects of an HFD in early adulthood when this diet was applied during IU and L. The phenotypic alterations were evident by increased adiposity, enlarged adipocytes, impaired glucose tolerance, and increased proinflammatory gene expression in adipose tissue in KO H-C-H compared with KO C-C-H mice.
+KO H-C-H mice behaved similar to WT mice on a normal chow during IU/L and exposed to an HFD later in life.
+Mechanistically, this phenotype is most likely due to central inhibition of PI3K causing decreased insulin sensitivity in the hypothalamus and to decreased peripheral fatty acid oxidation in skeletal muscle.
+Moreover, our study suggests that alterations in DNA methylation might be at least partially responsible for the changes in energy consumption.
+WT mice on HFD during IU/L and reexposed to this diet later in life (WT H-C-H) showed a metabolic phenotype similar to that of WT C-C-H. Results are shown in Supplementary Figs. 6-11.